tomfran/typo/README.md

 git submodule add git@github.com:tomfran/typo.git themes/typo
 ```

-Otherwise you can clone the repo and copy it manually to yout theme folder.
+Otherwise you can clone the repo and copy it manually to your theme folder.

 You can find a repo using this theme [here](https://github.com/tomfran/blog).